beta-decay/Noether/README.md

  ***!***

  - Increments the variable which follows directly after the command (if the variable is a number).
+If variable had not been previously used, it is set to 1.

 ### Single argument functions